-Results are reported in Table 14.
-For men, we are not able to reproduce our previous finding in a model with individual fixed effects.
-We obtain much larger coefficients for total employment and employment in middling occupations with opposite coefficients.
-The point estimates tend to be imprecise and the signs of the coefficients shift depending on whether they are estimated on the group of 25-40 or on the group of 41-55 years old workers.
-One important issue is that the instruments are weaker in this specification than in the previous one.
+The results are reported in Table 14.
+For men, we are not able to reproduce our previous findings.
+The point estimates tend to be imprecise, and the signs of the coefficients shift depending on whether they are estimated for the group of 25-40 or for the group of 41-55-year-old workers.
+One important issue is that the instruments are weaker in this specification compared with the LFS model.

-For women, on the other hand, the coefficients are very close to those estimated previously with the LFS data.
-In Column (2) and (3) we find, consistent with the previous results, that labour demand shocks have twice as large effects on married women than on single women.
+For women, on the other hand, the coefficients are very similar to those estimated with the LFS data.
+In columns (2) and (3), we find, consistent with the previous results, that labour demand shocks affecting men have twice as large effects on married women than on single women.
 In column (4), we add controls for the contemporary and lagged unemployment of the spouse.
-While, for men, we find little effect of the labour force status of the spouse, we find for women that having her husband unemployed during the last two years increase participation to the labour force by 4.4 p.p.

-Unsurprisingly, a comparison between Column (3) and (4) indicates that controlling for the employment status of the spouse decreases the coefficient of regional male labour demand by a third.
-This suggests that about a third of the effect of men labour demand on participation estimated in Column (3) captures direct unemployment shocks at the household level.
-Finally, other variables that capture changes in the opportunity cost of employment for women have a large effect on the participation of women, as expected.
-We estimate that having a child of less than 3 years of age decreases participation by 2.5 p.p. while getting married decreases participation by 5.6 p.p.
+The results suggest that having a husband unemployed during the last two years increases participation in the labour force by 4.4 p.p.
+A comparison between columns (3) and (4) indicates that controlling for the employment status of the spouse decreases the coefficient of male labour demand by a third.
+This implies that approximately one-third of the effect of male labour demand on participation estimated in column (3) captures direct unemployment shocks at the household level.
+Other variables that capture changes in the opportunity cost of employment for women have a large effect on the participation of women, as expected.
+The results show that having a child younger than 3 years of age decreases participation by 2.5 p.p., while getting married decreases participation by 5.6 p.p.
+Overall, the evidence in this section indicates that the previous results for women were not driven by migration or changes in the composition of cohorts; the key coefficients have been identified using individual variations, not cross-cohort changes.

-&lt;sup>44 Region specific time trend are not included in this model.
-The results tend to get noisier when both individual fixed effects and regional trend are included in such limited period of time.
+38 Region-specific time trends are not included in this model.
+The results tend to be noisy when both individual fixed effects and regional trends are included in such a limited period of time.